movildima/GGStriveUtilsBot/README.md

 `!framedata <move>`

 `<move>` - any move name, or character name followed by numpad notation of the move.

+The same command is provided as a slash command as well, `/framedata`, which also provides autocomplete for all characters.
 ### Examples
 `!f sol 236p`